POPWorldMedia/POPForums/docs/elastickitlibrary.md

 ---
 # Using ElasticKit Library
 The `PopForums.ElasticKit` library makes it possible to wire up the following scenarios:
-* Use ElasticSearch for search instead of the built-in search indexing. _Important: The client library referenced in v15.x is designed to work against v6.x of ElasticSearch, while v16.x and v17.x uses v7.x of ElasticSearch._
+* Use ElasticSearch for search instead of the built-in search indexing. _Important: The client library referenced in v15.x is designed to work against v6.x of ElasticSearch, while v16.x,v17.x and v18.x uses v7.x of ElasticSearch._

 ElasticSearch can run quite literally anywhere in a docker container or straight up in a VM, if that's your thing.
 Also keep in mind that the implementation that AWS uses is actually a fork, so there are some differences about how the managed service is, uh, managed.
 In the commercial hosted version of POP Forums, we use Elastic's managed service running in Azure.
+Elastic runs in all of the major clouds and is generally reasonably priced.

 ## Configuration with Azure App Services and Azure Functions